City-of-Helsinki/helfi-hakuvahti/README.md

 - For production environment, add following commands to cron:
   - `npm run hav:populate-email-queue` (this should be run once per hour or at least daily)
   - `npm run hav:send-emails-in-queue` (this should be run at least once per minute)
+  - `npm run hav:send-sms-in-queue` (optional, for SMS notifications - should be run at least once per minute)

 ## Configuration